Anthony Casso: Fugitive

-By September 21, 1991, D'Arco was certain that Amuso and Casso had marked him and his family for death.
-That afternoon, he telephoned the Connecticut home of FBI Agent Robert Marston.
+On September 21, 1991, certain that Amuso and Casso had marked him and his family for death, D'Arco telephoned the Connecticut home of FBI Agent Robert Marston.
 D'Arco explained that his life was in danger and that Casso had started killing the entire families of suspected informers, which had never previously been allowed.
-After some hesitation, D'Arco told Marston that he and his family were in hiding at his mother's house in Long Island.
+After some hesitation, he told Marston that he and his family were in hiding at his mother's house in Long Island.
 Later that night, D'Arco and his family entered the witness protection program.

 In a further violation of Mafia code, Chiodo's extended family in Brooklyn soon suffered retaliation from Amuso and Casso.
 On March 10, 1992, Lucchese enforcer Michael Spinelli shot Chiodo's sister, Patricia Capozallo, while she was driving in Bensonhurst.
 Capozallo sustained bullet wounds in the arm, back and neck, but survived.

-Also in 1993, Casso ordered George Zappola, Frank "Bones" Papagni, and Lucchese consigliere Frank Lastorino, to murder the Lucchese family's Bronx capo, Steven Crea.
+In 1993, Casso also ordered George Zappola, Frank "Bones" Papagni and Lucchese consigliere Frank Lastorino to murder the Lucchese family's Bronx captain, Steven Crea.

 Meanwhile, investigators from the Brooklyn District Attorney's office were using new technology to trace the location of cell phones.
-Frank Lastorino, they found, was regularly calling a cell phone near Budd Lake, New Jersey.
-The DA's Office informed FBI Agent Richard Rudolph, who arranged for a Federal warrant allowing Lastorino's phone to be tapped.
-As FBI Agents listened in, they recognized Casso's voice.
+Lastorino, they found, was regularly calling a cell phone near Budd Lake, New Jersey.
+The DA's Office informed FBI Agent Richard Rudolph, who arranged for a federal warrant allowing Lastorino's phone to be tapped.
+As FBI agents listened in, they recognized Casso's voice.
 On January 19, 1993, Casso was arrested while coming out of the shower at the house he shared with his mistress, Rosemarie Billotti, in Mount Olive, New Jersey.

-As FBI Agents searched the house, they found a rifle, $340,000 in cash, a stack of FBI reports that had been provided to Amuso's defense attorneys, and meticulous paperwork about the inner workings of the Lucchese family.
+As FBI agents searched the house, they found a rifle, $340,000 in cash, a stack of FBI reports that had been provided to Amuso's defense attorneys and meticulous paperwork about the inner workings of the Lucchese family.
 The paperwork included monthly tabulations of how much money Casso and Amuso had received from each of their criminal operations.
 Casso had also written down a detailed list of the Christmas tribute money he and Amuso had received from each Lucchese crew.
-There was also a neatly typed list of proposed made men, which was disguised as a list of wedding guests.
+There was also a neatly typed list of proposed "made men", which was disguised as a list of wedding guests.